help-me-mom/ng-mocks/README.md

 #### ngMocks.defaultMock

-Sets default mock values for the whole application.
+Sets default values for mocks in the whole testing environment.

 - `ngMocks.defaultMock(MyClass, (instance, injector) => overrides)` - adds an override for a class
 - `ngMocks.defaultMock(TOKEN, (value, injector) => value)` - adds an override for a token
 - `ngMocks.defaultMock(MyClass)` - removes overrides
 - `ngMocks.defaultMock(TOKEN)` - removes overrides

-The best place to set up default mocks is `src/test.ts` for jasmine or `src/setupJest.ts` for jest.
+The best place to do that is in `src/test.ts` for jasmine or in `src/setupJest.ts` for jest.

-For example if a service or a component has a property that should be `Observable`.
+For example if a service or a component has a property that should be an `Observable`.
 Then, we can configure it to be an `EMPTY` stream in the whole test suite.

 ```typescript